kazeraniman/RustyChip/README.md

   - Copy all of the `.lib` files from `SDL2-devel-2.0.x-VC\SDL2-2.0.x\lib\x64\` to `C:\Users\{Your Username}\.rustup\toolchains\{current toolchain}\lib\rustlib\{current toolchain}\lib`.

 ## Running
 As expected, the standard `cargo` commands are all that's necessary.
 Run `cargo run -- --help` to get an idea of the options available.
 This is especially true due to all the quirk flags available.
+Please note that different games will work/not work depending on the quirk combinations.
+I have picked the default options based on the expectations in the testing suite.
 For more information on quirks, please see [the testing suite](#testing-suite) section.
 The simplest structure is `cargo run -- <path to the game file>`.

 ## Controls